gfulton-redhat/orchestration/README.md

-# Immutable Orchestration
+# Kinda Immutable Orchestration

-In this hip pocket session we are going to explore Immutable Orchestration.
+In this hip pocket session we are going to explore the concept of Immutable Orchestration.

 **Immutable:** Not capable of or susceptible to change.

-**Orchestration:** The planning or coordination of the elements of a situation to produce a desired effect.
+**Orchestration:** The planning or coordination of the elements to produce a desired effect.

 ## Tenants
 * Single Source Of Truth
-* Roll Forward
+* Tagging
 * Tracability
 * Accountablity
 * Immutablity